 Positive interactions with animals have been known to increase mental and physical health, including lowering blood pressure, decreasing anxiety, and reducing loneliness and depression.
 We plan to offer this experience for residents who want to participate and do not have allergies, fears, or other concerns.
 And to assure a good experience for all involved, interactions will be structured and supervised.

-Healthy eating is an agency-wide initiative at NorthPointe.
+As Wellness Champions, Healthy eating is an agency-wide initiative at NorthPointe.
 The importance of healthy eating extends to the CILA homes where residents enjoy planting and caring for their vegetable gardens as much as they enjoy their harvest.

 Last year, CILA VP Kristen Hedrick added to the harvest when she gave the homes tomato plants to grow in their gardens.
 Great weather yielded a bountiful crop of delicious tomatoes and fresh vegetables.